davidmoten/aws-lightweight-client-java/README.md

 # aws-lightweight-client-java
 This is a really lightweight artifact that performs authentication (signing requests with AWS Signature Version 4) and helps you build requests against the AWS API.
-It includes nice concise builders, an lightweight inbuilt xml parser (to parse responses), and useful convenience methods.
+It includes nice concise builders, a lightweight inbuilt xml parser (to parse responses), and useful convenience methods.

 For example with a 50K standalone artifact you can do: